-In his mission to give back to Veteran and Ranger Communities, Schlitz regularly travels the country for speaking engagements and veterans events.
-Since the accident, he has returned to Iraq three times to mentor wounded and non-wounded veterans, supported the establishment of several new non-profit organizations, and had the honor of speaking at the US Army Ranger Graduation class on Veterans Day 2011.
+In his personal mission to give back to the Veteran and Ranger Communities, Michael regularly travels the country for speaking engagements and veteran events.
+Since his accident, Michael has returned to Iraq three times to mentor wounded and non-wounded veterans, has supported the establishment of several new non-profit organizations, and had the honor of speaking at the U.S. Army Ranger Graduation class on Veterans Day 2011.

 “There are a lot of organizations working with veterans, but GSF is leading the way.
 It’s truly inspiring to see the support they give to veterans from all eras as well as their families.
 I’m extremely honored to be an Ambassador to GSF and help them with their mission.”